martinfrances107/rust_d3_geo/README.md

  [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) objects.
 Additionally this library can be used to calculate lengths, areas and the centroid of such objects

-[CHANGELOG.md](https://github.com/martinfrances107/rust_d3_geo/blob/v2.x-dev/CHANGELOG.md) contains a summary of breaking changes between v1.x and 2.0.0.
+[CHANGELOG.md](https://github.com/martinfrances107/rust_d3_geo/blob/v2.x-dev/CHANGELOG.md) contains a summary of breaking changes between v1.x, 2.x and 3.x

+Version 3.0.0 adds support for WGPU

+> "WGPU is a pure-rust graphics API.
+It runs natively on Vulkan, Metal, D3D12, and OpenGL; and on top of WebGL2 and WebGPU on wasm." [\[wgpu\]](https://crates.io/crates/wgpu)

 ## When to use the rust version of the library